mdjahidhasan009/JavaScript-Note/class_object_variable/object.md

 look at the object's prototype, and so on, until it reaches the end of the chain.

-The prototype on object instance is available through `Object.getPrototypeOf(object)` or `__proto__ property` whereas prototype on constructor function is available through Object.prototype.
+The prototype on object instance is available through `Object.getPrototypeOf(object)` or `__proto__ property` whereas prototype on constructor function is available through `Object.prototype`.

 <img src="../images/object/prototype_chain.png" alt="prototype_chain">